Illinois-IoT/main-project/tutorials/day3/day3.md

 ![](day3_background_subtraction.png)

 Mathematically it can be modelled as;

 ```
-| Framei  – Framei-1 | > Threshold
+|reference_frame – current_frame| > Threshold
 ```

-The estimated background using the Frame Difference approach is just the previous frame estimated by the above empirical way.
 This approach can be used when segment motion-based objects such as cars, pedestrians etc.

 And it is very sensitive to threshold values.
 So depending on object structure, speed, frame rate and global threshold limit this approach has limited use cases.